Liberty vs. Army NCAA Football Odds, Plays and Insights | November 27, 2021

 Army Stats and Trends

-- Army has five wins against the spread in 10 games this year.

-- The Black Knights have been underdogs by 3.5 points or more once this year and covered the spread.

-- Army's games this season have hit the over on five of 10 set point totals (50%).
+- Army's games this season have gone over the point total five times in 10 opportunities (50%).

-- When Army piles up more than 314.7 yards, the team is 4-4 against the spread and 7-1 overall.
+- In games that Army amasses more than 314.7 yards, the team is 4-4 against the spread and 7-1 overall.

 - The Black Knights have turned the ball over eight times, two fewer times than the Flames have forced turnovers (10).